 “The New York Times Company is paying its new chief executive, Mark Thompson, an annual salary of $1 million and an immediate sign-on bonus valued at $3 million.
 Note that Mr. Thompson’s “…compensation is much the same as that of his predecessor, Janet Robinson, in terms of annual salary and bonus eligibility.
 Ms. Robinson left the company last December.”

 Bloomberg calculates the pay package at $10.5 million !!!!!!

-Thompson, who served as the British Broadcasting Corp.’s director general, stands to make as much as $4.5 million from his signing bonus, $2 million in annual incentives and $3 million in long-term incentives. ” READ MORE Bloomberg 17 August 2012
+Thompson, who served as the British Broadcasting Corp.’s director-general, stands to make as much as $4.5 million from his signing bonus, $2 million in annual incentives and $3 million in long-term incentives. ” READ MORE Bloomberg 17 August 2012

 Mr. Thompson’s predecessor exited with some protests from rank and file employees: ” Times Co.
 (NYT)’s union workers had expressed discontent over the exit package offered to its previous CEO, Janet Robinson.
-She received $23 million, on top of her $1 million base salary.
+She received $23 million, on top of her $1 million base salaries.
 The compensation included $4.5 million in consulting fees.
 Chairman Arthur Sulzberger Jr. has served as interim CEO since Robinson left in December. ”